pomkos/cv/index.md

 `2015 - 2017`
 - Effects of bisphenol A on overweight zebrafish undergoing an exercise regime.

-## Presentations, Publications
+## Presentations

 `2021`
+- *Optimization of the SMART dynamic bike to improve motor function in Parkinson's disease*
   - Research poster at the Society for Neuroscience's Annual Conference
-  - *Optimization of the SMART dynamic bike to improve motor function in Parkinson's disease*
+- *Parkinson's disease, dance, and dynamic cycling*
   - Presentation at Kent State University's Biomedical Sciences Student Advisory Council Datablitz
-  - *Parkinson's disease, dance, and dynamic cycling*

 `2020`
+- *Optimization of the SMART dynamic bike to improve motor function in Parkinson's disease*
   - Research poster at the Brain Health Research Institute's Eigth Annual Neuroscience Symposium
-  - *Optimization of the SMART dynamic bike to improve motor function in Parkinson's disease*

 `2019`
+- *Sample entropy analysis of dance interventions in people with Parkinson’s disease and older adults*
   - Research poster at the South East Regional International Society for Computational Biology symposium
-  - *Sample entropy analysis of dance interventions in people with Parkinson’s disease and older adults*
+- *Optimizing dance interventions to improve motor function in people with Parkinson’s disease and older adults*
   - Research poster at the Cleveland Brain Health Initiative
 - *Optimizing dance interventions to improve motor function in people with Parkinson’s disease and older adults*
   - Research poster at Kent State University’s Seventh Annual Neuroscience Symposium

-  - *Optimizing dance interventions to improve motor function in people with Parkinson’s disease and older adults*
+## Publications

 `2013`
+- *The relationship between cell phone use, physical and sedentary activity, and cardiorespiratory fitness in a sample of U.S. college students*
   - International Journal of Behavioral Nutrition and Physical Activity
-  - *The relationship between cell phone use, physical and sedentary activity, and cardiorespiratory fitness in a sample of U.S. college students*

 ## Teaching Experience

 `2017 - present`
-- Teaching assistant for Human Anatomy at Kent State University
+- Human Anatomy, Teaching assistant at Kent State University
-- Teaching assistant for Anatomy and Physiology I/II at Kent State University
+- Anatomy and Physiology I, Teaching assistant at Kent State University
+- Anatomy and Physiologi II, Teaching assistant at Kent State University
-- Teaching assistant for Foundations in Biology at Kent State University
+- Foundations in Biology, Teaching assistant at Kent State University
 - NEOREMA instructor at Kent State University

 `2015 - 2017`
+- Anatomy and Physiology I, Teaching assistant at the University of Akron
-- Teaching assistant for Anatomy and Physiology I/II at the University of Akron
+- Anatomy and Physiology II, Teaching assistant at the University of Akron

 `2011 - 2012`
-- Independent tutor in English, Chemistry, Biology, Psychology
+- English, Chemistry, Biology, Psychology Independent tutor
 - Substitute teacher's assistant at Kent State University's Child Development Center

 `2006 - 2012`